KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

         # Other stuff
 ```

 Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
-Raegon Kim's entire program begins and ends in the same small block of code at the bottom of the program, when, the highest-order function `readme()` is called.
-At the beginning of `readme()`, Raegon Kim creates an empty list called `lines`.
-As Raegon Kim's program progresses through `readme()`, a number of other functions are called, some nested within one another.
-By encapsulating `os.walk()` in a function, Raegon Kim is able to call it twice to create both "Recently Modified" and "Categories" sections.
+Raegon Kim's entire program begins and ends in the same small block of code near the end of the file, when, the highest-order function `readme()` is called.
+At the beginning of `readme()`, an empty list called `lines` is created.
+As the program progresses through `readme()`, a number of other functions are called, some nested within one another.
+Encapsulated in a function, `os.walk()` is called twice, to create both "Recently Modified" and "Categories" sections.
 The built in list function `append()` is used to append the newly generated lines to `lines` as strings.
 The `lines` list is returned by `readme()` and line by line, written into the README.md.

-Raegon Kim's program begins and ends at the same place by calling `readme()` and writing the lines returned by `readme()` to README.md
+Raegon Kim's program begins and ends at the same place by calling `readme()` and writing the lines returned by `readme()` into README.md

 ```python
 output = open(os.path.join(root, "README.md"), 'w', encoding='UTF-8')